Turn Your Supermarket Tomato Sauce Into Something Special

 Our Favorite Doctored Sauce is Sausage Sauce

 Sausage sauce is exactly what it sounds like.
-Just remove the sausage meat (sweet or mild or hot if that's what you like) from the casing, break it up and brown.
+Just remove the sausage meat (sweet or mild or hot if that's what you like) from the casing, break it up, and brown it.
 Add your favorite commercial sauce and that's it.
 Maybe a little Parmesan cheese or hot pepper flakes and you have yourself a great meal.

 More Ideas to Dress Up Your Sauce